corda/corda-docs-portal/content/en/interop-raw/interop-admin/export-identity.md

 section_menu: corda5
 ---

-# The Export Interoperability Identity Endpoint
+# Export Interoperability Identity Endpoint

 You can use the `exportInterOpIdentity` endpoint to export an Interoperability identity and group policy information as a JSON string so that it can be added to the systems of other Interoperability peers.